Updated February, 2019

 How to use this in your business:

 - Give your viewers a quick tour of your facilities

-- A walkthrough of a specific process or insight into how your product is created
+- A walkthrough of how your product is created

 The goal is to build engagement and an appreciation of your business as you take it from “abstract” to “real” in mere minutes.

 Attending an event?
 Share it with your audience!

 Give your viewers a glimpse of an event you’re attending.
 But don’t just stop there.

 Talk with your audience about the event – why you’re there, what your participation is (are you speaking?), and how often they’ll hear from you while there.

 Make your audience feel like they’re hanging out with you, live at the event.